 CQC valproate high risk medicine Q Does the countersigning specialist have to be a prescriber?
-A Decisitive countersigning specialist nave to be a presender?
-The regulatory measures do not require the countersigning specialist to be a prescriber.
+A The regulatory measures do not require the countersigning specialist to be a prescriber.
 As a precautionary measure, until such time as legal precedent is set on individual accountabilities (for initiating specialist and countersigning specialist), having the legal authority to prescribe may provide a level of assurance of parity between specialists.
 The CHM recommends that the countersigning specialist offers "an appropriate level of increased clinical oversight of valproate prescribing".
 Employers and Integrated Care Boards must be assured that countersigning specialists can offer an appropriate level of increased clinical oversight.
 The Association of British Neurologists and British Paediatric Neurology Association have produced guidance that goes further than the MHRA in defining both initiating and countersigning specialist.
 Q What constitutes an adequate MDT?
 A If the lead of the MDT is to act as the independent countersigning specialist, then the MDT should include people with sufficient knowledge, skills and influence to provide " increased clinical oversight".
-A toolkit to support the formation of an MDT can be found here: MDT Toolkit(hee.nhs.uk) Q Can prescribing software providers be influenced nationally to work with NHS A hospitals and GP practices to put systems in place that support Valproate safety?
-NHS England does not have the powers to mandate system suppliers to take action.
-However, the situation can be brought to their attention and highlighted as a safety issue.
-Q Will there be a national patient-identifiable registry for recording the acknowledgement of risk (ARAF) and Pregnancy Prevention Programme (PPP) information?
+A toolkit to support the formation of an MDT can be found here: MDT Toolkit(hee.nhs.uk) Q Can prescribing software providers be influenced nationally to work with NHS hospitals and GP practices to put systems in place that support Valproate safety?
+A NHS England does not have the powers to mandate system suppliers to take action.
+However, the situation can be brought to their attention and highlighted as safety issue.

+Condocration Full pooco (Q Will there be a national patient-identifiable registry for recording the acknowledgement of risk (ARAF) and Pregnancy Prevention Programme (PPP) information?
 Perhaps something like Pathfinder for Lenalidomide or the system for Clozapine?
 Not in the short to medium term.
-Discussions have been held and there are some Not in the short to medium term.
 Discussions have been held and there are some considerations relating to Pathfinder that could be extended to any national standalone data repository/register.
 The differences with Valproate are: The limited number of Lenalidomide patients compared to over one hundred thousand Valproate patients under the age of 55.
 The very limited number of Lenalidomide prescribers compared to over eight thousand GP practices.